arjsingh/azureml-previews/previews/automl-dnn-nlp/README.md

 # AutoML DNN-NLP

 ## Overview
-The appearance of [transformer structure](https://arxiv.org/abs/1706.03762) and the later development of [BERT](https://arxiv.org/abs/1810.04805) has greatly boosted machine learning's performance on NLP tasks.
-Now, you can take the advantage of BERT and apply this power pretrained model on you own tasks with Azure Machine Learning AutoML NLP capability.
+The advent of the [transformer architecture](https://arxiv.org/abs/1706.03762) and the later development of [BERT](https://arxiv.org/abs/1810.04805) has greatly boosted machine learning's performance on NLP tasks.
+Now, you can take the advantage of BERT and apply this powerful pretrained model on you own tasks with Azure Machine Learning AutoML NLP capability.

 Currently, our AutoML DNN-NLP service supports three scenarios:
 * multi-class classification